Gaylord Rockies Hotel—Colorado Ballroom A—Level 3

 Background

-Overview: Accreditation is a certification given to a state insurance department once it has demonstrated it has met and continues to meet an assortment of legal, financial and organizational standards as determined by a committee of its peers.
-The concept of accrediting state insurance departments began in the mid-to-late 1980s when several large insurance companies became insolvent.
-In May 1988, as a response to the insolvencies, a congressional inquiry began looking at the insolvencies.
+Overview: Accreditation is a certification given to a state insurance department once it has demonstrated it has met and continues to meet an assortment of legal, financial, organizational, and licensing standards as determined by a committee of its peers.
+The NAIC accreditation program began in 1989 as a result of several large insurance companies becoming insolvent.
+In May 1988, a U.S. congressional inquiry began investigating the reasons for the insolvencies and issued a report, "Failed Promises: Insurance Company Insolvencies," that concluded that federal regulation, rather than state-based regulation, may be more efficient.
 Subsequently, in September 1988, the NAIC began discussing and shaping the Financial Regulation Standards and Accreditation Program.
-In June 1989, the NAIC adopted the Financial Regulation Standards and a formal certification program in June 1990.
+In June 1989, the NAIC adopted the Financial Regulation Standards and the first two states were accredited in 1990.

 The accreditation program accomplishes its mission by continually evaluating the adequacy and appropriateness of accreditation standards in accordance with the changing regulatory environment and through continued monitoring of accredited states by conducting the following accreditation reviews:

 - Pre-Accreditation Reviews to occur approximately one year prior to a state's full accreditation review.
-This review will entail a high-level review of the financial analysis and financial examination functions to identify areas of improvement.
+This review will entail a high-level review of the financial analysis and financial examination functions, as well as primary licensing, redomestications and change of control of domestic insurers to identify areas of improvement.

 - Full Accreditation Review to occur once every five years subject to interim annual reviews.
 This review will entail a full review of laws and regulations, the financial analysis and financial examinations functions, department oversight, organizational and personnel practices, and primary licensing, redomestications and change of control of domestic insurers to assist in determining a state's compliance with the accreditation standards.